-The fatality rates per head of population for up to 31 countries (including Scotland, England, Wales and Northern Ireland as separate countries, but not counting the overall GB and UK figures) are shown, for each of four broad age-groups, in Table H. Again, the ordering takes account of decimal places not shown in the table.
-In most cases, Scotland has one of the lowest rates per capita.
-The Scottish rate is the fourth lowest for casualties aged 0-14.
-It was the lowest for those aged 15-24, sixth lowest for those aged 25-64 and fifth lowest for 65+ (in each case, not counting the overall GB and UK figures).
+The fatality rates per head of population for up to 35 countries (including Scotland, England, Wales and Northern Ireland as separate countries, but not counting the overall GB and UK figures) are shown, for each of four broad age-groups, in Table H. Again, the ordering takes account of decimal places not shown in the table.
+The Scottish rate is the tenth lowest for casualties aged 0-14.
+It was the fourteenth lowest for those aged 15-24, tenth lowest for those aged 25-64 and twelfth lowest for 65+ (in each case, not counting the overall GB and UK figures).

 International comparisons of road safety are based on road death rates, as this is the only basis for which there is an international standard definition.
 As indicated above, the OECD IRTAD tables provide comparable figures for each country, after making adjustments to the data for countries which do not collect their figures on the standard basis.
-One should not try to compare different countries' overall road accident casualty rates (i.e. the total numbers killed or injured, relative to the population of each country) because there is no internationally-adopted standard definition of an injury road accident.
-There are considerable differences between countries in the coverage of their injury road accident statistics.
-For example, many countries count only accidents which result in someone being admitted to hospital - so their figures would not include the kinds of accident which, in Britain, are classified as causing only slight injuries or certain types of serious injury.
-Because many countries' definitions of injury road accidents are much narrower than the definition used in the UK, their reported numbers of injury road accidents will appear low relative to ours - so comparing the reported numbers of people injured in road accidents may provide a misleading impression of different countries' road safety records.
+One should not try to compare different countries' overall road collision casualty rates (i.e. the total numbers killed or injured, relative to the population of each country) because there is no internationally-adopted standard definition of an injury road collision.
+There are considerable differences between countries in the coverage of their injury road collision statistics.
+For example, many countries count only collisions which result in someone being admitted to hospital - so their figures would not include the kinds of collision which, in Britain, are classified as causing only slight injuries or certain types of serious injury.
+Because many countries' definitions of injury road collisions are much narrower than the definition used in the UK, their reported numbers of injury road collisions will appear low relative to ours - so comparing the reported numbers of people injured in road collisions may provide a misleading impression of different countries' road safety records.